gaborcsardi/async/README.md

 soon as the specified number of its parents resolve without error, or if too many parents fail for `when_some()` to be successful.

-When `synchronise()` is called on a deferred value, the tree rooted there is called the async tree of the async phase.
+When `synchronise()` is called on a deferred value, the DAG rooted there is called the async DAG of the async phase.
+(This is usually a directed tree, and in this README we do not deal with shared deferred values, which would result more general DAGs.)

 When the strict shared ownership model is too restrictive, certain deferred values can be marked as shared, via the `$share()` method.